agoravoting/agora-ciudadana/docs/api.rst

 **Token authentication**

-For access the API with an external application, you need the token auth.
+For access the API with an external application, you need the auth token.
 When you call the login API function, the user token is returned, and you must supply it in the Authorization header in all next HTTP calls:

 .. code-block:: console